-We can unravel the dynamics and gain some insight into the basic principles by studying idealized networks where all aspects are discretized: value, space, and time, where dynamics on the network are simplified into discrete time-steps updating synchronously, in parallel, or in some partial order.
+We can unravel the dynamics and gain some insight into the basic principles by studying idealized networks were all aspects are discretized: value, space, and time, where dynamics on the network are simplified into discrete time-steps updating synchronously, in parallel, or in some partial order.

 Cellular automata and random Boolean networks are the most common idealized dynamical networks that have been studied, and together with their applications support a very large body of literature.
-Applications include complex systems and emergent patterns [19, 35, 37, 36], artificial life [25, 27], collision-based computing [1], neural networks, memory and learning [40], genetic regulatory networks [24, 31, 20, 39, 42], and theories of networks in general.
+Applications [51] include complex systems and emergent patterns [19, 36, 38, 37], artificial life [25, 27], collision-based computing [1], neural networks, memory and learning [41], genetic regulatory networks [24, 32, 20, 40, 43], and theories of networks in general.
 The idealized networks are interesting in themselves as mathematical/physical/dynamical systems.
 Because the dynamics resist analysis by classical mathematics, computer simulation, a kind of experimental mathematics, is unavoidable.